Click here to go to the homepage of Africa & Asia Venture

 Itinerary - Africa and Asia Venture

-The group flight departs from London Heathrow and will be seen off by one of the AV team.
-You will need to fly into Entebbe via Nairobi, where your Uganda-based AV rep will meet you.
+Departing from London Heathrow, you will be seen off by one of the AV team.
+You will need to fly into Entebbe via Nairobi, where your Uganda-based AV representative will meet you.
 You will then travel by private bus to Jinja - the base for your orientation course.